 Best practices would call for agencies to heed this ACUS recommendation for all of their guidance documents.
-The OMB Bulletin on guidance states that significant guidance documents "should aim to communicate effectively to the public about the legal effect of the guidance" and "should not include mandatory language such as 'shall,' 'must,' 'required,' or 'requirement.'"
-164
+The OMB Bulletin on guidance states that significant guidance documents "should aim to communicate effectively to the public about the legal effect of the guidance" and "should not include mandatory language such as 'shall,' 'must,' 'required,' or 'requirement.'"209

-The Department of Justice has adopted a similar policy: "Guidance documents should identify themselves as guidance, disclaim any force or effect of law, and avoid language suggesting that the public has obligations that go beyond those set forth in the applicable statutes or legislative rules."
+The Department of Justice has adopted a similar policy: "Guidance documents should identify themselves as guidance, disclaim any force or effect of law, and avoid language suggesting that the public has obligations that go beyond those set forth in the applicable statutes or legislative rules.
 The Justice Department policy further states that, "[t]o the extent guidance documents set out voluntary standards (e.g., recommended practices), they should clearly state that compliance with those standards is voluntary and that noncompliance will not, in itself, result in any enforcement action."
-166

-In addition, ACUS Recommendation 2017-3167 accentuates requirements in the Plain Writing Act of 2010168 and in Executive Order 13563169 to urge agencies to use plain language when drafting guidance documents.
+In addition, ACUS Recommendation 2017-3 accentuates requirements in the Plain Writing Act of 2010 and in Executive Order 13563 by urging agencies to use plain language when drafting guidance documents.
 Specifically, ACUS recommends:

-• "When drafting guidance documents, agencies should tailor the guidance to the informational needs and level of expertise of the intended audiences.
+- "When drafting guidance documents, agencies should tailor the guidance to the informational needs and level of expertise of the intended audiences.
 Audiences that are particularly likely to benefit from tailored guidance include: regulated small business; regulatory beneficiaries, e.g., benefit recipients, consumers, and protected classes; and private compliance offices, e.g., human resources departments.
-For audiences that may find complex technical and legal details inaccessible, plain language summaries, Q&As, or related formats may be especially helpful."
-170
+For audiences that may find complex technical and legal details inaccessible, plain language summaries, Q&As, or related formats may be especially helpful." - "When drafting guidance documents, agencies should strive to balance brevity, usefulness, and completeness.
+One way to help strike this balance is for guidance documents to include citations, hyperlinks, or other references or points of contact enabling readers to easily locate underlying regulatory or statutory requirements."